phil-sorenson/Most-Wanted-Project/README.md

 # 2: Declare a findPersonFamily function
-    HINT: Look for a people-collection stringifier utility function to help
+    HINT: Look for a people-collection stringifier utility function to help To figure out siblings/family; Code should include a verifier of some sort for lastName & parents
 # 3: Declare a findPersonDescendants function
     HINT: Review recursion lecture + demo for bonus user story